Embassy of India, Paramaribo, Suriname

 Development Partnership and Capacity Building:

 India extended support to community development projects in St. Lucia under the India-UNDP Fund.
-One project to the value of US$ 1 million on “Human Security and Sustainable Development – a Covid 19 Response” was implemented through UNOSCC and WFP in two components with (i) providing urgent medical supplies to strengthen the national healthcare capacity (US $ 0.5 million) and (ii) a public assistance programme to the tune of US$ 0.5 million.
+One project to the value of US$ 1 million on “Human Security and Sustainable Development – a Covid 19 Response” was implemented through UNOSCC and WFP in two components with (i) providing urgent medical supplies to strengthen the national healthcare capacity (US$ 0.5 million) and (ii) a public assistance programme to the tune of US$ 0.5 million.
 Under the India-UNDP Fund (Commonwealth window).

 As a token of solidarity, Govt. of India provided life-saving drugs and protective gear worth US$ 100,000 to the Govt. and people of St. Lucia to assist in their fight against Covid 19 pandemic, which were handed over to Govt. of St. Lucia on August 12, 2020.
-And, GoI also donated 25,000 doses of Made in India Covishield vaccine to St. Lucia on March 1, 2021.
+And, GoI also donated 25,000 doses of Made in India Covishield vaccine to St. Lucia in March 2021.

 In 2017, the St. Lucian government provided support to enable the evacuation of Indian students and NRIs from Dominica to St. Lucia during the Hurricane Maria.